doodlehead/Tierlist/README.md

 ## TODO

-- Saving to localStorage needs to depend on a new unique id: `mediaType + id`
 - Re-implement/refactor filtering by rating (`SearchResults`)
 - Refactor `ListMaker` because it's getting big
 - Manage/delete old localStorage data?
 Have a delete button?